 Holders of one of the following degrees may be admitted to the programme (Article 7.30b (1) of the Act):

-holders of a bachelor’s degree from a research university in the Netherlands, or from a foreign research university of similar level, provided that the student has a degree as described above in any of the Natural Sciences, Engineering Sciences or Social Sciences.
+holders of a bachelor’s degree from a research university in the Netherlands, or from a foreign research university of similar level, provided that the student has a degree in any of the Natural Sciences, Engineering Sciences or Social Sciences.

 Any person who fails to meet the degree requirements or prescribed pre-master’s requirement referred to in 1.3.1 may submit a request to the Board of Admissions.
 The Board of Admissions assesses whether the applicant may be granted admission to the programme.